ankane/strong_migrations/README.md

 4. Deploy and run migration

-### Creating a table with force
+### Creating a table

-Creating a table with the `force` option can lead to accidentally overwriting an existing table.
+When creating a table, avoid the `force` option.
+This can lead to accidentally overwriting an existing table.

 ```ruby
 # BAD